Zakarialabib/Laravel-Food-Delivery-Front-Admin/README.md

 - Restaurants list and detail page for each one of them

-- Authentification for customer
+- Customer Authentification

-- Account page (account details - change password - Orders )
+- Account page (account details - change password - Orders - Address )

--